Skip To Content

 By providing your contact information above, you agree that a representative of Merrill, the Brokerage affiliate of Bank of America Corporation, may contact you via telephone and/or email to discuss and/or offer investment products and services that may be appropriate for you.
 You agree that you are providing to us your consent for us to contact you regardless of any Do Not Call or Do Not Email privacy choices you may have previously expressed until you revoke this consent, or up to 90 days.
 You may revoke your consent at any time by notifying the Merrill representative.

-2Employee Benefit Research Institute (EBRI) and Greenwald & Associates 2022 Retirement Confidence Survey.
+2Employee Benefit Research Institute (EBRI) and Greenwald & Associates 2023 Retirement Confidence Survey Fact Sheet, “Expectations About Retirement.”
+2023.

-3Kaiser Family Foundation, “Marketplace Plan Selections by Age: Open Enrollment 2022.”
+5Kaiser Family Foundation, “Marketplace Plan Selections by Age: Open Enrollment 2023.”

 This material should be regarded as educational information on healthcare considerations and is not intended to provide specific healthcare advice.
 If you have questions regarding your particular situation, please contact your healthcare, legal or tax advisor.